DLXPlugins/wp-plugin-info-card/readme.txt

 == Screenshots ==

-1. Plugin identity card
+1. Card Layout (Plugins) with one showing the back of the card.
-2. Admin page
+2. Admin page showing EDD, Custom Plugins, and GitHub Card options.
-3. Dashboard widget
-4. Shortcode builder
-5. Shortcode button
-6. Another example with a theme (back of the card), a plugin with a custom icon, a plugin without icon (default WorPress logo)
-7. Theme with the large layout
-8. Plugin with the large layout
-9. Plugin with the large layout in the sidebar
-10. WordPress layout with a plugin card
-11. WordPress layout with themes and 2 columns
+3. Theme Card Layouts showing Info Card, Ratings Card, and Large format card for Ollie theme.
+4. Author Query displaying cards in a 3-column grid.
+5. Plugin Screenshots Info Card - Display a plugin with screenshots (if available).
+6. GitHub Info Cards displaying in a grid.

 == Changelog ==